-Ranked Tier 1 for Regulatory, Health and Safety and Licensing – The Legal 500 (2018)
+Ranked Tier 1 for Business and Regulatory Crime (including Health and Safety) – The Legal 500 (2021)

 He is regularly instructed by the Food Standards Agency and various local authorities.